Bedtime Stories (film): Plot

-On Skeeter’s last night with the children, he tells them a space opera-style story in which he triumphs over Kendall in a duel.
+On Skeeter's last night with the children, he tells them a space opera-style story in which he triumphs over Kendall in a duel.
 The children, recalling how Skeeter told them on their first night that there are no happy endings in real life, add that someone kills him with a fireball.
-Skeeter and Kendall both make presentations on how best to market the hotel; with his heartfelt speech on family, Skeeter ultimately wins the managerial position.
-However, Skeeter learns from Kendall that the new Nottingham Hotel will be at the location of the closing school and, paranoid against fire due to the story, blasts a fire extinguisher at Nottingham's cake and is “fired”.
+Skeeter and Kendall both make presentations on how best to market the hotel.
+With his heartfelt speech on family, Skeeter ultimately wins the managerial position.
+However, he learns from Kendall that the new Nottingham Hotel will be at the location of the closing school and, paranoid against fire due to the story, blasts a fire extinguisher at Nottingham's cake and is "fired".

-Skeeter, much to the surprise of Jill and Nottingham manages to get the hotel’s location moved to the beachfront in Santa Monica; after which Skeeter and Jill race to the school before it can be demolished.
-While at the site, protesting the school’s closure, Bobbi and Patrick sneak into the building to give their sign a better view.
-Skeeter and Jill arrive just in time to stop Kendall from setting off the highly sensitive explosives, saving the kids and the school.
-Sometime later, Skeeter marries Jill and opens a motel named after his father; with Kendall and Aspen demoted to the motel's waiting staff.
+Skeeter, much to the surprise of Jill and Nottingham, manages to get the hotel's location moved to the beachfront in Santa Monica.
+Skeeter and Jill then take a wild motorcycle ride to the school to prevent it from being demolished.
+While at the site, protesting the school's closure, Bobbi and Patrick sneak into the building to give their sign a better view.
+Skeeter and Jill arrive just in time to stop Kendall from setting off the highly sensitive explosives, saving the children and the school.

+Sometime later, Skeeter marries Jill and opens a motel named after his father, with Kendall and Aspen demoted to the motel's waiting staff.
 Violet marries Skeeter's best friend, Mickey, giving him control of the Nottingham Empire.
 Nottingham overcomes his extreme germaphobia, quitting the hotel industry to become a school nurse, and newlywed Skeeter and Jill have a baby boy.